 - Asking direct, helpful questions.
 Dr. Haynes points out that asking, “How can I support you right now?” is more useful than simply asking how someone is doing.

-For people of color, MMHAM is an important time to take inventory of their mental health.
+For people of color, MMHAM is an important time to take inventory of their mental health, and remember the unique issues that can impact minority mental health.
 Here are a few professional tips for tapping into yours:

 - Conduct a mental, emotional, and spiritual check-in.
 Dr. Haynes notes that it can be beneficial to “take a step back and acknowledge the stress that we are under and check in with our mind, body, and spirit to see how we are feeling.”